Aichi-Chang/bookdoctor/README.md

 This appointment management system should come handy for both GP surgeries and their patients.
 So we've set up two login system for doctor and patient.
 Both roles will be able to book an appointment but only doctors can see the full patient list and write a medical history or prescribe medicines to their patients. when a patient logged in, they can check what medicine they've been prescribed, or any advice the doctor wants to give them.

-The other part of the booking system is, patients never know when a doctor is available.
+The other difficult part of the original telephone booking is that patients never know when a doctor is available.
 They will have to check again and again over the phone to find out the exact time that suits them and the doctor they want to see.
 At bookdoctor, we display doctors' booked appointment calendar, so users will be able to see clearly which day is still available for bookings.

 We've also set up an email confirmation once an appointment is booked in our application's beta period.
 It might change in the future that rather than sending out an email to confirm, we will also send out an email or an SMS as a reminder 2 days before their appointments.